 Sometimes people who are blind or have low vision find it useful to be guided by another person.
 One way to do this safely and efficiently is to use sighted guide techniques.
 Not all people with little or no sight will use these methods, so it is important to ask what (if any) specific assistance they require.

-Use this link for the audio described version
+Use these links for the audio described version

 of the video guiding and communicating with a person who is blind or has low vision.